Johnny-Connor/UnityTutorial-Serialization/README.md

 _- Jonathan Weinberger, from GameDevHQ._

  In this project, I will watch GameDevHQ's tutorial video (https://youtu.be/GoHYSOFiZHc) to learn how to create, save and load serialized data.
-The code will have many explanatory comments to facilitate its comprehension in case I forget something about it in the future and to teach whoever happens to find this project.
+The code will have many explanatory comments to facilitate its comprehension in case I forget something about it.

 If you have any interest in learning about this topic or just want a written summary of GameDevHQ's video, feel free to take a look at my notes!

 # Roadmap